What is Fault Tree Analysis

 - Define the primary failure to be analyzed.
 In other words, identify the undesirable top event.

 - Identify first-level contributors who are just below the top level using the available technical information.

-- Link these contributors to the top-level event by using logical gates (AND, OR gates), and also see the relationship so that it will help to identify the appropriate logical gate.
+- Link these contributors to the top-level event using logical gates (AND, OR gates), and also see the relationship to help identify the appropriate logical gate.

 - Identify the second-level contributors and link to the top by using logical gates.